Diamond Jo Dubuque: History

-On April 1, 1991, the Dubuque Racing Association (DRA) and local businessman Robert Kehl opened Iowa's first riverboat casino in Dubuque's Ice Harbor, the Casino Belle.
-This boat's operation was short-lived, however, and relocated to Missouri in 1993, following a change in ownership.
+In 1989, Iowa became the first state to legalize gambling on riverboats.
+With the law set to take effect on April 1, 1991, the Dubuque Racing Association (DRA), operator of Dubuque Greyhound Park, and Robert Kehl, owner of the local Robert's River Rides excursion boat company, partnered to bring one of the nation's first riverboat casinos to Dubuque.
+They had the Casino Belle built at Patti Shipyard in Pensacola, Florida, where it was launched on March 24, 1991, forcing the slow-moving ship to race up the Mississippi River to make it to Dubuque for the first day of legal gambling.
+High water levels and river traffic delayed the ship's passage upriver.
+The Casino Belle arrived in Dubuque at 12:20 p.m.
+April 1, more than two hours late for its scheduled maiden voyage.
+This made it the third and last Iowa riverboat casino to open on that first day, after the Diamond Lady in Bettendorf and the President in Davenport.

+In 1993, the Casino Belle left Dubuque to become the Station Casino in St. Charles, Missouri, in anticipation of that state's legalization of riverboat gambling.
 Soon after, the DRA began to search for a new riverboat to operate under the gaming license already in place.
 The organization selected the Greater Dubuque Riverboat Entertainment Company L.C., and its boat, which was later named the Diamond Jo, following a local naming contest.
 The name honors businessman Joseph "Diamond Jo" Reynolds, who owned a Dubuque shipping company, among other enterprises.
-The "first" Diamond Jo Casino began operations on May 18, 1994.
+The "first" Diamond Jo began operations on May 18, 1994.
 After a year and a half, in October 1995, that boat was replaced with a larger, 1,500-passenger riverboat.

 In July 1999, Dubuque-based Peninsula Gaming purchased the casino operation, and spent $1 million updating the riverboat.
 Peninsula Gaming continues to operate the casino.
-In 2006, Peninsula opened a second Diamond Jo Casino in Northwood, Iowa, 200 mi from Dubuque.
+In 2006, Peninsula opened a second Diamond in Northwood, Iowa, 200 mi from Dubuque.
 Peninsula was acquired in November 2012 by Boyd Gaming.

 Expansion

 In September 2006, Peninsula Gaming officials announced that the Diamond Jo would begin a major expansion, during which it would become a land-based casino.
-The $75 million project, set to open in November 2008, will include 1,000 slot machines, 17 table games, and a poker room in a new 35000 sqft casino.
-Also included in the project are a 36-lane bowling & entertainment center, 3 restaurants, retail stores, and a 1,130-space, $23 million parking ramp.
+The $75 million project, scheduled open in November 2008, was planned to include 1,000 slot machines, 17 table games, and a poker room in a new 35000 sqft casino.
+Also included in the project were a 36-lane bowling and entertainment center, three restaurants, retail stores, and a 1,130-space, $23 million parking ramp.

-The casino's expanded operation is part of the "America's River Project: Phase II", which will also involve a major expansion of the National Mississippi River Museum & Aquarium.
-The museum will take over the Diamond Jo's existing Portside Building, as well as the riverboat, and renovate them into an IMAX-like theater and exhibit space.
+The casino's expanded operation is part of the "America's River Project: Phase II", also involving a major expansion of the National Mississippi River Museum & Aquarium.
+The museum was planned to take over the Diamond Jo's existing Portside Building, as well as the riverboat, and renovate them into an IMAX-like theater and exhibit space.